 Are councils responsible for accidents if hedges aren't cut?

-In the recently decided case of Sumner v Colborne & Others, the Court found that the Council and Highways Authority did not owe users of the highway a duty of care in relation to overhanging vegetation which had affected road users' visibility at a junction.
+In the recently decided case of Sumner v Colborne & Others, the Court found that the Council and Highways Authority did not owe users of the highway a duty of care in relation to overhanging vegetation on hedges and verges, which had affected road users' visibility at a junction.

 Perhaps rather surprisingly, the Court said, that it would not be just, fair or reasonable to find that such a duty existed.
 In particular, the Court took the view that to extend the duty of care would encourage motor insurers to seek recovery of their losses from adjacent land owners, where visibility was found to be an issue.